legend-exp/remage/docs/manual/install.md

 container" kernel in your notebooks!

 :::{warning}
-Interactive visualization, like the pyg4ometry or Geant4 visualizer, might be not work as expected in a notebook.
+Interactive visualization, like the pyg4ometry or Geant4 visualizer, might not work as expected in a notebook.
 :::